Oonej/RareHunter/README.md

 Asheron's Call Rare Hunter Decal Plugin

 It will keep track of kills per hour and rares found for each session.
-When a rare is found, and if you enable it, it will send you an email (so you can see your rewards when you get them!) :mrgreen:
+When a rare is found, and if you enable it, it will send you an email or notify you in a webhook discord channel.

 # Gmail Configuration:
 Its preconfigured to use gmail, but gmail requires you to authentic third party 'non-safe' applications to use their service.